thehyve/delphyne/docs/code_mapper.rst

 Mapping source codes to standard concept_ids
 --------------------------------------------

-`delphyne`'s :class:`CodeMapper` class enables the creation of mapping dictionaries from non-standard vocabulary terms to valid standard `concept_id`s.
+`delphyne`'s :mod:`~src.delphyne.model.mapping.code_mapper.CodeMapper` class enables the creation
+of mapping dictionaries from non-standard vocabulary term to valid standard `concept_id`.
 Mappings are built on information extracted from the CONCEPT and CONCEPT_RELATIONSHIP tables.
 For example, it is possible to automatically map ICD10CM ontology terms to their SNOMED standard `concept_id` equivalent.
 Once created, a mapping dictionary can be used in any transformation to quickly lookup target `concept_id` information for any source term.

 Note that creating a mapping dictionary is only possible for official (non-standard) OMOP vocabularies;
 if a source vocabulary is not available from `Athena <https://athena.ohdsi.org/vocabulary/list>`_,